shawnferry/HOL7712-gitbook/a-simple-sitepp.md

 ![](/images/SIMPLE01-PUP-027.1-vi-sitepp.png)

 1. When you are done, your file should look almost identical to this![](/images/SIMPLE01-PUP-027.2-vi-sitepp.png)
-2. If you are have issues you can't resolve with this step run `lab_copy 002-simple`to use the example site.pp
+2. If you are have issues you can't resolve with this step, run `lab_copy 002-simple`to use the example site.pp

-## Execute puppet agent on the node
+## Execute Puppet Agent on the Node

 $$